spences10/scottspence.me/src/pages/md/about.md

 ### Backstory

-A little bit about me, I have been a VBA developer since 2007 working for companies such as Barclays and Deloitte.
-For the past ~24 months now I have been learning web development (JavaScript) and all the technologies and languages used therein.
+A little bit about me, Since 2007 I had been working as a VBA developer for companies such as Barclays and Deloitte.
+For the past ~24 months now I have been self learning web development (JavaScript) and all the technologies and languages used therein.

-I'm currently a web developer in the creative products space working for a digital agency.
+I'm currently a web developer in the creative products space working for [Karmarama].
 I work in the City of London.

 I'm [marriwed] to a beautiful wife and we have a beautiful daughter.